fossasia/eventyay-video/docs/admin/setup.rst

 * A `redis`_ server

 This guide will assume PostgreSQL and redis are running on the host system.
-You can of course run them as docker containers as well if you prefer, you just need to adjust the hostnames in venueless' configuration file.
+You can of course run them as docker containers as well if you prefer, you just need to adjust the hostnames in eventyay-video' configuration file.
-We also recommend that you use a firewall, although this is not a venueless-specific recommendation.
+We also recommend that you use a firewall, although this is not a eventyay-specific recommendation.
 If you're new to Linux and firewalls, we recommend that you start with `ufw`_.

-.. note:: Please, do not run venueless without HTTPS encryption.
+.. note:: Please, do not run eventyay-video without HTTPS encryption.
 You'll handle user data and thanks to `Let's Encrypt`_
           SSL certificates can be obtained for free these days.
 We also *do not* provide support for HTTP-only installations except for evaluation purposes.